hammer-space/sample_scripts/README.md

 ## top10_by_vol.py

-This Python script runs a Hammerspace HSTK metadata query to generate a report of the top 10 files by size notccessed in the last 2 days on each volume used by the share, and converts the output into an Excel workbook with headings and filters.
+This Python script runs a Hammerspace HSTK metadata query to generate a report of the top 10 files by size not accessed in the last 2 days on each volume used by the share, and converts the output into an Excel workbook with headings and filters.

 The HSTK command the script runs is as follows: